Difference Between Cannabis Indica & Sativa By Mediseed Man

 Sativa vs Indica Appearance

-When the plants mature, the appearances of Sativa vs Indica are also quite different.
-Sativa’s are typically tall and slim, reaching heights of twenty feet or more.
-Most Indicas, on the other hand, are short and bushy, reaching only three or four feet in height.
+When the plants are fully grown, Sativa and Indica look very different.
+Sativas are tall and slim, sometimes reaching twenty feet or more.
+Most Indicas are short and bushy, growing only 3 or 4 feet tall.

 Harvesting Indica vs Sativa

-Another difference between the two is the amount of time it takes for Sativa and Indica plants to blossom before it’s time to harvest.
-Because Sativa plants have less chlorophyll, they take longer to mature or produce buds than Indica’s.
+Another difference is how long it takes for Sativa and Indica plants to flower before harvest.
+Sativa plants have less chlorophyll, so they take longer to mature and produce buds than Indica plants.

-Sativa’s need 60 to 90 days to finish flowering, whereas Indica’s take 45 to 60 days.
-Sativa strains, on the other hand, typically take less time in the vegetative growth stage than Indica’s thus the overall growth period is similar.
+Sativas need 60 to 90 days to finish flowering, while Indicas take 45 to 60 days.
+However, Sativa strains often spend less time in the vegetative stage.
+So, the total growth time is about the same.

 Most Popular